Markeljan/gmx-interface/README.md

 ### Video Demo:
 https://www.youtube.com/watch?v=2ezbnR1ja2Y

-### How to run the GMX frontend to manage testnet postions:
+### How to run the GMX frontend to manage testnet positions:

 In the project directory, you can run: